davidmreed/nonskating.club/content/guides/jam-timer.md

 Keep in mind that whistling an official time out instead of starting the jam often results in skater confusion, and some may begin skating in derby direction.
 Ensure that you're not in a position to be struck.

 Sometimes the jam is started incorrectly when it *should* have gone into an Official Time Out.
-See [Officiating Procedures 6.1.1](https://resources.wftda.org/officiating/standards-and-procedures/), which specifies that a jam started in error should be allowed to conclude naturally in a situation where a queued skater is not lined up, before transitioning into an Official Time Out to issue the penalty.
+See [WFTDA Officiating Procedures 6.1.1](https://resources.wftda.org/officiating/standards-and-procedures/), which specifies that a jam started in error should be allowed to conclude naturally in a situation where a queued skater is not lined up, before transitioning into an Official Time Out to issue the penalty.
 The jam started in error *must* be whistled dead if an injured skater returns to play too early.

 #### Are the medics present and attending to the game?

-At least one medic must be available to treat skaters and attending to the track at all times, per the WFTDA Risk Management Guidelines (section 5.2).
+At least one medic must be available to treat skaters and attending to the track at all times, per the [WFTDA Risk Management Guidelines](https://static.wftda.com/insurance/wftda-risk-management-guidelines.pdf) (section 5.2).
 It's fine if one medic is tending to an injured skater provided that the other medic is in position and attending.

 **If no**: